 Celebrating Eid al-Fitr Around the World

-This year, with much of the world still in lockdown, Eid al-Fitr is going to be very different.
-It will still be a time of joy and celebration but for many of us it won’t be possible to celebrate in the same way as usual, by travelling to see family and friends.
-Each family creates their own traditions around Eid al-Fitr – some are the same across the world: dressing up in new clothes, sharing favourite meals and exchanging gifts; others vary considerably from one place to the next.
+Eid al-Fitr is a time of joy and celebration after fasting for thirty days during Ramadan.
+And with each family creating their own traditions – some are the same across the world: dressing up in new clothes, sharing favourite meals and exchanging gifts; others vary considerably from one place to the next.

-Since we can’t travel at the moment, there’s no better time to take a virtual tour of Eid celebrations around the world, to see what our fellow Muslims do to observe this important festival in different countries.
+So what better way to see what types of traditions there are than to take a virtual tour of Eid celebrations around the world, to see what our fellow Muslims do to observe this important festival in different countries.

-This year in many countries, it will, unfortunately, not be possible for Eid prayers to be performed in large congregations.
-In many countries mosques are closed and as a result an integral part of the Eid celebrations will be missing - albeit for the health and safety of everyone.
-In Turkey, for example, families would usually wake up very early in the morning, shower, dress up in their best clothes, put on a nice perfume, eat a few dates as per the sunnah of the Prophet Muhammad (saw) and the male members of the household would go to the local mosque to listen to the Eid khutbah (sermon), pray collectively and wish each other a ‘Ramazan mübarek olsun’ (Eid Mubarak).
+In Turkey families would usually wake up very early in the morning, shower, dress up in their best clothes, put on a nice perfume, eat a few dates as per the sunnah of the Prophet Muhammad (saw) and the male members of the household would go to the local mosque to listen to the Eid khutbah (sermon), pray collectively and wish each other a ‘Ramazan mübarek olsun’ (Eid Mubarak).

 In Indonesia, in small towns and villages, the entire population, men, women and children would meet at the biggest square or park or the biggest mosque for Eid prayer.
 Women would wear the traditional mukena, a loosely fitted two piece white prayer dress.
 Men would wear long-sleeved white shirts with raised stiff collars.
 The thousands of people wearing white clothes creates a white sea - a mesmerising sight.
 In addition to the white shirt, the traditional Indonesian male attire consists of a traditional hat known as a peci, which has an elliptical shape, sometimes with decoration, and matching pants.
 The name peci was probably derived from the Dutch word petje which literally means “small hat”, or possibly derived from the Turkish fez.
 Depending on the region, men would wear a Blangkon or Udeng or some other regional traditional hat instead of the peci.
 It is called songkok in Malaysia.
 Malaysians traditionally wear a waist wrap called baju melaju.